atomantic/hicetnunc_tools/README.md

 The preference for this repo is to not have any npm module dependencies.
 The current versions of tools can be run as-is without installing any dependencies (other than Node.js) or using any API keys.

+# Author

+If you are using this, hit me up on Twitter: https://twitter.com/antic And check out my works here: https://adameivy.com/gallery

 # Setup

 1. Git Clone this repository or download the release zip file